frequency-chain/docs/pages/Architecture/OperationalModel.md

 The core logic for Frequency is encapsulated in the Frequency Runtime, and uses platform-independent WebAssembly (Wasm) code.
 Each node runs the same version of the Frequency Runtime, the state transition function of the blockchain.
-The Frequency Runtime can be upgraded through governance mechanisms as new functionality or changes are agreed to.
+The Frequency Runtime can be upgraded with new functionality or changes as approved by Frequency Governance.
 The Frequency Runtime defines the set of extrinsics (transaction types) that the blockchain is capable of processing, the types of events those transactions represent, and the format and data structures that constitute the blockchain's state.
 Each node also runs a copy of the current Relay Chain Runtime WASM, for coordination and interaction with the Polkadot Relay Chain.